ballerina-platform/ballerina-spec/beps/tool-persist/1411_multi_model_support_for_bal_persist.md

 - Each model will typically represent a distinct domain or data source
 - The majority of use cases involve connecting to different data stores rather than organizing a single data store into multiple models
 - Generated client code being named `Client` for all models is acceptable, with module separation providing sufficient organization
+- Migration histories for different models are independent, even when targeting the same database

 ## Dependencies